tomascordero/safety-exit/readme.txt

 == Description ==
 This plugin will insert a safety exit button onto your site.
 A safety exit button is ideal for websites dealing with sensitive subjects such as domestic violence, rape, child abuse and others.
 When the user clicks the button they will instantly redirected to a URL of your choosing and a new tab / window will be opened to a URL of your choosing.

 The button is customizable with options to change the color of the button and font, pick an icon from fontawesome's free icon library, update font size, change what the button says and more features coming in the future.
+You can see the roadmap here: [Roadmap](https://trello.com/b/Zp7oBfQz/safety-exit)

 == Installation ==
 1. Search for 'Safety Exit' in the plugin directory